CNA Exam and Certification Washington

 How to Apply for the NNAAP Exam Washington

-All candidates applying to take the NNAAP Examination in Washington must do so after completing a state-approved training program or an ADSA OBRA Nursing Assistant screening.
+All candidates applying to take the NNAAP Examination in Washington must do so after completing a state-approved training program or through a Department of Health Nursing Assistant Registry screening process.
+All candidates who are employed in a Medicaid-certified nursing home are required to be sponsored by their employer.
 The six eligibility routes are:

 After completing a state-approved nursing assistant training program, you can apply for the exam as a new nursing assistant if you’ve never been certified.

-Submit your official school transcript or official letter from the school to the ADSA as evidence that you completed the nursing assistant curriculum as part of a registered nursing or licensed practical nursing program.
-The ADSA will review the information and send you an application for the exam if you’re approved for the test.
+Submit your official school transcript or official letter from the school to the DOH as evidence that you completed the nursing assistant curriculum as part of a registered nursing or licensed practical nursing program.
+The DOH will review the information and send you an email to complete registration if you’re approved for the test.

-Successful completion of the U.S. Army 91-C Program, the Air Force’s Apprentice Program, or the Navy’s Basic Hospital Corps School qualifies a candidate to take the NNAAP exam with the ADSA’s approval.
-You must submit documentation of your training for review, and the ADSA will mail the application if you qualify.
+Successful completion of the U.S. Army 91-C Program, the Air Force’s Apprentice Program, or the Navy’s Basic Hospital Corps School qualifies a candidate to take the NNAAP exam with the DOH’s approval.
+You must submit documentation of your training for review, and the DOH will send an email to complete registration if you qualify.

-An out-of-state candidate who has completed a minimum 50 hours of clinical training and 35 hours of training in the classroom can submit an official transcript or an original letter on the school’s letterhead to the ADSA for approval to take the exam.
+An out-of-state student/graduate nurse or nursing assistant who has completed a minimum 50 hours of clinical training and 35 hours of training in the classroom can submit an official transcript or an original letter on the school’s letterhead to the DOH to obtain approval to take the exam.

-A nursing assistant, who has not provided nursing assistant services in the past 24 months, must retrain and retest to work in a nursing home.
+A nursing assistant, who has not provided nursing assistant services in the past 24 months for monetary compensation, must retrain and retest to work in a nursing home.

 Home Care Aides and Medical Assistants certified by the Department of Health can complete an approved Alternative “Bridge” Program to take the NNAAP exam.
 Call 360-236-4700 for more information regarding approved programs.